Installation Guide For Home Cell Phone Signal Booster

 Check Your Signal Strength Again

 Now, use your mobile device to make sure you have adequate signal coverage within the signal amplifier’s area of effect.
 If you are not satisfied with your coverage or the signal coverage is unstable, reread the instructions in your user manual, and make adjustments to the antenna position as necessary so you get the most optimal coverage from your signal booster.
+You can always call our technical support for some assistance in getting the optimal signal improvement.

 If your signal coverage is good and you are satisfied with the results, go ahead and install the booster and its components into their final positions according to manual instructions.
 For troubleshooting purposes, you should be seeing steady green lights on all LED lights.
 None should be red.

 Every home is unique, and so are your needs.
 Some users may find they need additional components or accessories.
 Our HiBoost Home kits have coaxial cables included, but some homes may need additional lengths of coaxial cables so that you can properly connect your antennas to your amplifier to get the best signal coverage.
 Some homes may also need splitters and multiple indoor antennae to provide the best signal coverage over multiple rooms.
 If you find you need more cables or additional antennae, or need arrestors for surge protection, we make and sell additional components and accessories on our website.
+You can customize any cell signal solution with these accessories and some ingenuity.

 HiBoost has worked hard to engineer our Home line of products so that they can be installed easily without professional assistance.